brett-shwom/backbone-business/README.md

 use cases
 -----------
--managing the rules affecting the viewability of form elements in a report builder -your application has a lot of complex business rules and you'd like to manage them all in one place
+-  managing the rules affecting the viewability of form elements in a report builder
+-  your application has a lot of complex business rules and you'd like to manage them all in one place

 usage
 -----------